PoJD/hawa/README.md

 * Make sure i2c and 1_wire groups are autoloaded
 * Make sure your web app is auto started
 * Make sure the 1-Wire module is loaded to have the needed number of slave devices allowed (by default only 10)
+* Install some DB (I used MySQL).
+Use ddl.sql and indexes.sql inside src/main/db to setup the schema.
+Use database.sql in the same directory to create the db in MySQL

 # Sensors